nextgis/nextgis_frontend/markdown/webmap.vectoradapteroptions.unselectonclick.md

 ## VectorAdapterOptions.unselectOnClick property

-If false, the selection will be reset when the user clicks the map.  true
+If false, the selection will be reset when the user clicks the map.

 <b>Signature:</b>